Nuclear Norm Regularized Estimation of Panel Regression Models: Post Nuclear Norm Regularized Estimation

 where $r_{NT}$ is a sequence of positive numbers such that $r_{NT} \rightarrow 0$ and $\sqrt{NT} \, r_{NT} \rightarrow \infty$.
 Those rate conditions guarantee that $\widehat{\beta}^{\rm \, local}_{{\rm LS},R} $ is an interior point of $ {\cal B}(\beta_0, r_{NT})$, wpa1, under the assumptions of Theorem~\ref{thm:post.matrix.lasso} below.
 If the global minimizer $\widehat{\beta}_{{\rm LS},R}$ is consistent, then we expect $\widehat{\beta}_{{\rm LS},R} = \widehat{\beta}^{\rm \, local}_{{\rm LS},R} $ wpa1, but $\widehat{\beta}^{\rm \, local}_{{\rm LS},R} $ is consistent by definition even if $\widehat{\beta}_{{\rm LS},R}$ is not.
 Our goal in the following is to obtain an estimator that is asymptotically equivalent to $\widehat{\beta}^{\rm \, local}_{{\rm LS},R} $.

 For simplicity, we first discuss the case where the number of factors $R_0$ is known.
-For unknown $R_0$ we recommend to use a consistent estimate instead, and we discuss estimation of $R_0$ in Section~\ref{sec:MC} below.
+For unknown $R_0$ we recommend using a consistent estimator of $R_0$ instead, and we discuss estimation of $R_0$ in Section~\ref{sec:MC} below.
 Starting from our initial nuclear norm regularized or minimized estimators we consider the following iteration procedure to obtain improved estimates of $\beta$: \begin{itemize} \item[\bf Step 1:] For $s=0$ set $\widehat{\beta}^{(s)} = \widehat{\beta}_{\psi}$ (or $=\widehat{\beta}_{*}$), the preliminary consistent estimate for $\beta_0$.

 \item[\bf Step 2:] Estimate the factor loadings and the factors of the $s-$step residuals $Y - \widehat{\beta}^{(s)} \cdot X$ by the principle component method:

 \item[\bf Step 3:] Update the $s$-stage estimate $\widehat{\beta}^{(s)}$ by